GorbulasDev/learnelectra/docs/xep_out_of_sync.md

 1. First, turn off your wallet.

-2. Make a copy of your wallet.dat
+2. Make a copy of your wallet

     1. Open the Home directory and press Control + H
-    2. Hidden folders are displayed, open the folder .Electra
+    2. Hidden folders are displayed, open the folder .xep
-    3. Copy and paste your wallet.dat file to a safe location such as another folder or even better, a usb drive.
+    3. Copy and paste your wallets folder to a safe location such as another folder or even better, a usb drive.
-    4. Delete all files and folders in the Electra folder <b>EXCEPT</b> wallet.dat
+    4. Delete all files and folders in the XEP folder <b>EXCEPT</b> the wallets folder

-3. Uninstall your current wallet (or trash the current Electra-qt program)
+3. Uninstall your current wallet (or trash the current xep-qt program)

-   * It is normal for files to populate in the Electra folder once the Electra program is ran again
+   * It is normal for files to populate in the XEP folder once the XEP program is ran again

-4. Download and install the latest wallet version: https://electraproject.org/wallets
+4. Download and install the latest wallet version: https://www.electraprotocol.com/downloads/

 5. Run the wallet and wait for the full sync.
 Do note:

    * Balance will be 0 and transactions will be empty.
 These will populate as the blockchain syncs.

-6. If you wish, you can see all created wallet addresses in File->"Receiving addresses" in the Electra Menu
+6. If you wish, you can see all created wallet addresses in File->"Receiving addresses" in the XEP Menu